NREL/EnergyPlus/doc/src/docs/InputOutputReference/01c-InputOutputReference.md

 #### Field: Medium Speed Supply Air  Flow Ratio

 This numerical field specifies the ratio of the medium speed flow rate to the maximum supply air flow rate.
 Its value should be greater than the *Low Speed Supply Air Flow Ratio* but less than 1.
 If left blank, the default value is 0.66.
-Leave this field blank if the capacity control method selected is not *CyclingFan*.
+Leave this field blank if the capacity control method selected is not *CyclingFan* or *MultiSpeedFan*.

 #### Field: Maximum Outdoor Air Flow Rate